 Table of Contents

-Aside from giving information about the pedal assist level (PAS) used and the battery power level (LED indicator system), the Ride Control One Ant+ also offered a walk assist mode and, more interestingly, the Smart Assist mode.
+Aside from giving information about the pedal assist level (PAS) and the battery power level (LED indicator system), it also offered a walk assist mode and, more interestingly, the Smart Assist mode.

 Furthermore, if you want to optimise the performance of your rides and access more stats from the system, you will need to download the RideControl App.
 It will be connected via Bluetooth and GPS.